ubernaut/maintainable-device-scorecard/README.md

 If the device supports authentication, can it be configured to use a domain authenticator/ oauth?

-Does this device produce data in a standard format (JSON, CSV, XML etc.) or provide documentation for parsing their custom format? (full credit for human readable standard formats)
+Does this device produce data for its primary function in a standard format (JSON, CSV, XML etc.) or provide documentation for parsing their custom format? (full credit for human readable standard formats)

 Open Source firmware and/or software?